 SR 530 reconnection and trail rebuild at the site of the SR 530 mudslide - Completed;

-Resurfacing and compaction of the trail surface between the SR 530 mudslide site and the Cicero Ponds - Scheduled to begin Summer 2017.
+Resurfacing and compaction of the trail surface between the SR 530 mudslide site and the Cicero Ponds - Scheduled to begin Spring 2018.

 Whitehorse Regional Trail Phase 1

 Status - Acquisition of the Miller Shingle Mill has been completed, and design of the SR 530 Highway crossings is currently underway.
-A grant application for funding of the remaining projects in Phase II has been submitted to the Washington State Recreation and Conservation Office (RCO) and Parks is awaiting funding decision results for this grant round.
+Parks has been awarded a grant from Washington State Recreation and Conservation Office (RCO) for funding of the remaining projects in Phase II.
+Currently, the Grant Agreement has not been signed as funding is pending on passage of the Washington State 2018 Capital Budget.

 SR 530 Highway Crossings Design and Construction;